-MH17 judgment day: Verdicts due against 4 suspects at trial
+MH17 verdicts: 2 Russians, 1 Ukrainian convicted of murders

 The suspects aren’t accused of firing the missile but of working together to get it to the field where it was fired.
 They are accused of bringing down the plane and the murder of all those on board.

-The most senior defendant is Igor Girkin, a 51-year-old former colonel in Russia’s Federal Security Service, or FSB.
+The most senior defendant convicted is Igor Girkin, a 51-year-old former colonel in Russia’s Federal Security Service, or FSB.
 At the time of the downing, he was defense minister and commander of the armed forces of the self-proclaimed Donetsk People’s Republic — the region where the plane was shot down.
 Girkin reportedly is currently involved in Russia’s war on Ukraine.

-Also on trial are Girkin’s subordinates, Sergey Dubinskiy, Oleg Pulatov, and Leonid Kharchenko, a Ukrainian who prosecutors say was commander of a pro-Russia rebel combat unit and took orders directly from Dubinskiy.
+Also convicted were Girkin’s subordinates, Sergey Dubinskiy and Leonid Kharchenko, a Ukrainian who prosecutors say was commander of a pro-Russia rebel combat unit and took orders directly from Dubinskiy.

-Pulatov is the only one of the suspects who was represented by defense lawyers at the trial.
+Oleg Pulatovis the only one of the suspects who was acquited represented by defense lawyers at the trial.
 They accused prosecutors of “tunnel vision” in basing their case on the findings of an international investigation into the downing while ignoring other possible causes.

-Pulatov’s defense team also sought to discredit evidence and argued he didn’t get a fair trial.

 In a video recording played in court, Pulatov insisted he was innocent and told judges: “What matters to me is that the truth is revealed.
 It’s important for me that my country is not blamed for this tragedy.”